Auzzy/pyinq/docs/src/source/tags.rst

    All arguments must be passed as keyword arguments.

-   ``expected`` signifies that this test should raise the specified error.
-Note that if any expression in the test raises the desired exception, the test passes.
+   ``expected`` signifies that the test must raise the specified error in order to pass.
+Note that any expression in the test may raise the desired exception.
 For more fine grain control over expected exceptions, see :func:`assert_raises`.

    ``suite`` should be a string indicating which suite to put this test in, which can be run from the command line (see :ref:`execution`).